-We love Asian food, so losing soy sauce was a problem… until we discovered the joys of Coconut Aminos.
+We love Asian food, so omitting soy sauce was a problem… until we discovered Coconut Aminos.
 This concoction is made by salt-fermenting the nutrient-rich “sap” of coconut blossoms—which is very low glycemic, contains 17 amino acids, minerals, vitamins, and has a nearly neutral pH.
-It tastes a little sweeter to our palates, so I frequently add lime juice for balance.
+It tastes quite a bit sweeter than soy sauce, so I usually add lime juice for balance.

 Photo of mashed rutabaga and carrots from the Home Schooling Doctor website